Dagesh

 The word dagesh in Hebrew.
 The red dot on the rightmost character (the letter dalet) is a dagesh.

 The dagesh (דָּגֵשׁ) is a diacritic that is used in the Hebrew alphabet.
 It takes the form of a dot placed inside a consonant.

-A dagesh can either indicate a "hard" plosive version of the consonant (known as dagesh qal, literally 'light dot') or that the consonant is geminated (known as dagesh ḥazaq, literally 'hard dot'), although the latter is rarely used in Modern Hebrew.
+A dagesh can either indicate a "hard" plosive version of the consonant (known as dagesh qal, literally 'light dot') or that the consonant is geminated (known as dagesh ḥazaq, literally 'hard dot').

+In Modern Hebrew, the dagesh only changes the pronunciation of ב bet, כ kaf, and פ pe: in those letters, it turns a fricative sound (vet, khaf, and fe) into a plosive sound (bet, kaf, and pe), regardless of the dagesh's grammatical/orthographic origin, kal or ḥazaq; gemination itself (lengthening of the consonant) is generally not pronounced in any consonant.

 The dagesh was added to Hebrew orthography at the same time as the Masoretic system of niqqud (vowel points).

 Two other diacritics with different functions, the mappiq and the shuruq dot, are visually identical to the dagesh but are only used with vowel letters.